Aksi0m/Mathematics/README.md

 Mathematics
 ===========

-Repository for algorithm in mathematics
+Repository for algorithms in mathematics